Irma Schultz

 Irma Schultz (born 1 October 1965) is a Swedish actress and pop singer who has appeared in many movies and television series in Sweden.
 She has acted in American productions such as the horror movie The Resurrection of Michael Myers Part 2 and the miniseries "Xerxes".
 She graduated from the Swedish National Academy of Mime and Acting in 1999.
+She is the sister of Idde Schultz.

 Irma Schultz was married to Nino Keller, drummer in Swedish rock band Ceasars Palace for fifteen years.
 During that period she also performed under the name Irma Schultz Keller.
-The couple divorced in 2015 and had two common kids.
+The couple had two children together but divorced in 2015.

 On 3 March 2007 Irma Schultz and Uno Svenningsson performed the song God morgon in Melodifestivalen 2007 and made it as Uno & Irma to the Second Chance Round.
 But the duo lost to Sonja Alden in the first voting and were eliminated from the contest.